Electric Vehicle Fleets: What Are the Perspectives for Companies?

 1) Improving battery technology, which results in increasing range of EVs while lowering the cost / kwH which has a huge implication of purchasing price of EVs (50% of the production cost of EVs is related to battery)

 2) Coverage and availability of office/home and public charging stations is developing

 3) Tax incentives, public funding programs facilitates EV market penetration and reduce the problems caused by higher upfront price

 4) The development of self-driving cars and car sharing schemes also give a boost.

 In order for EVs to become attractive to fleets, governments will have to implement a number of policy changes.
-These may include changing the company car taxation schemes (this is pretty problematic due to the higher upfront prices of EVs), point-of-sale purchase incentives, tax credits for private fleets, and renewable energy support for fleet vehicle charging infrastructure,
+These may include changing the company car taxation schemes (this is pretty problematic due to the higher upfront prices of EVs), point-of-sale purchase incentives, tax credits for private fleets, and further development and availability of charging infrastructure.

 Implementing EVs into the fleet operation could be soon a cost-saving measure beside a brand-burnishing asset.
 Sustainability isn’t necessarily going to be a strategy, but it is a consideration.
 As Yvon Chounard, Founder of Patagonia said:

 “There’s no such thing as sustainability.
 It’s just kind of a path you get on and try — each day try to make it better..”